kubewarden/docs/docs/security/threat-model.md

 #### Mitigation

-All rules are reviewed and tested.
+All rules should be reviewed and tested.

-#### To-do

-The Kubewarden team may come up with some tests to cover the review of these rules in the future.
-Any change of rules during policies deployment must be carefully reviewed.

 ### Threat 11 - Attacker deploys workloads to namespaces that are exempt from admission control